dimitriskitsios/CourseraCapstoneWeek3-4-5/README.md

 # Segmenting-and-Clustering
-Coursera Peer-graded Assignment: Segmenting and Clustering Neighborhoods in Toronto
+This is the "Coursera Peer-graded Assignment: Segmenting and Clustering Neighborhoods in Toronto" repository.
+It will be used to store any Jupyter Notebook need to fulfill this assignment.